AllanM328/CalamityBuilds/README.md

 - UI interface
 - Be able to choose class to filter unneccesarry items
-- Additional comments to items (i.e. "Favorable for Higher DPS")
+- Additional comments to items (i.e. "Favorable for Higher DPS", "Used with X accessory", etc.)
+- Dynamically change the progression stage in the tooltip/UI

 # License